 Selecting the right tool for the job is only half the battle.
 You also need to know how to use it.
 If you’ve taken a wood-working class, you will remember that on the first day you likely had safety training.
 The instructor takes you around to each piece of equipment and shows you the proper way to use it.
 If your instructor was anything like mine, you also heard stories of people who were maimed because they used the tools incorrectly.
 While it is unlikely that you will lose a finger if you write a bad persona, the consequences can still be costly.

 If I were struggling to use a hammer, because I was holding it backwards, and then loudly declared “all hammers are useless,” my carpenter friends would laugh in my face.

 Interviews, observations, diary studies and workshops should be carefully planned and properly executed.
 We need to ask the right questions in the right way and document consistently to ensure we collect the right data and answer our pre-defined objectives.
 Our analysis and synthesis should be rigorous.
-Whether we are conducting a formal study or quick-n-dirty guerilla research we should never be sloppy or we can’t trust the outcomes.
+Whether we are conducting a formal study or quick-and-dirty guerilla research we should never be sloppy or we can’t trust the outcomes.